c-lonas/astro-timeless-devlog/tech/src/pages/posts/011-t2a2-stack.md

 ## Introduction

 Looking for a shiny new tech stack to try out for your next project?
 This is a fun one.
-The name is a play on the [T3 stack](https://create.t3.gg/), from which this stack takes some inspiration.
+The name is a play on the <a href="https://create.t3.gg" target="_blank">T3 stack</a>, from which this stack takes some inspiration.
 Since the T3 stack is modular by nature (as is T<sup>2</sup>A<sup>2</sup>) and both the "T's" in this stack are also in T3, it might be fair to think of it is a T3 variation.
 But I think Next.js is pretty integral to T3, and swapping out the engine changes the character of the stack significantly.

 In this post I'll give a brief explanation of the 'why', and then walk through setting up a simple project to cover the 'how'.

 If you don't care about the 'why' and just want to follow along with bootstrapping the project, you can skip down to the [Getting Started](#getting-started) section.
-All the code for this project is also available in a [GitHub repository](https://github.com/c-lonas/t2a2).
+All of the code for this project is available in a <a href="https://github.com/c-lonas/t2a2" target="_blank">GitHub repository</a>.

 <br>